Stress Clinical Services and Research / Yale Stress Center

 Amit Oren, Ph.D., External Clinical Supervisor

-Applicants for this placement should have an interest in mind/body interventions.
-Though prior experience is not required, those with experience in providing mind/body interventions are strongly encouraged to apply.
-Fellows will be trained in establishing their own meditation practice, as having first hand experience with meditation is critical in guiding clients in meditation.
+Applicants for this placement should have an interest and experience in mind/body interventions.
+Applicants with first hand meditation experience are strongly encouraged to apply.
 Applicants selected for this placement must be able to successfully pass background checks conducted by Yale University.

 For Further Information